LucasDelfino92/morrowindsharp/main.md

 [**Improved Temple Experience**](https://www.nexusmods.com/morrowind/mods/49373)
 Adds shrines and Almsivi Intervention markers to temples that were missing them.
-- Check the following option in the BAIN installer:
+- BAIN setup:
-  - [X] 00 Vanilla Ghostgate
+  - [X] Vanilla Ghostgate

 [**Reputation Fixes**](https://www.nexusmods.com/morrowind/mods/51096)
 Adds reputation points for completing Fighter's Guild, Imperial Legion, and Thieves' Guild quests.

 [**Uncalculated Leveled Creatures Fix**](https://www.nexusmods.com/morrowind/mods/51717?)
-Checks the "Calculate from level <= Player level" flag on a handful of leveled lists that were missing the flag, as is the case for the majority of creature leveled lists in the game.
-Increases variety of enemies at higher levels, and ensures the player can get a steady supply of enchanted arrows from Skeleton Archers.
+Addresses a handful of leveled lists that prevented lower level enemies from spawning at higher character levels, as is the norm for most monster leveled lists in the game.
+As a side effect, the player can now get a steady supply of enchanted arrows from Skeleton Archers, a low level enemy.

 [**LDM - Context Matters**](https://www.nexusmods.com/morrowind/mods/48273)
 Edits, re-filters, or adds on to vanilla dialogue to add more situational nuance.

-### Mesh fixes

 [**Creature VFX Restoration**](https://www.nexusmods.com/morrowind/mods/46194)
 Restores visual effects on creatures that weren't displayed for technical reasons.